OSHA 40-Hour HAZWOPER

 • General Laborers

-The training consists of narrated interactive videos.
-Also included, is practice quizzes throughout to help students reinforce what they learned in each topic.
-The final exam is multiple choice and can be taken unlimited amount of times.
-Students must score a score of 70% or higher in order to receive certification document.
+The training includes dynamic content and practice quizzes throughout to help students reinforce what they learned in each topic.
+The final exam is multiple choice and includes three (3) exam attempts.
+Students must score 70% or higher to receive a certificate of completion.

 • Before entering the job site, individuals must complete the formal online training class that meets OSHA 1910.178 standards

-• They must pass the certification exam with a score of 70% or better.
+• They must pass the final exam with a score of 70% or better.

-• They must present the written records of certification to a future or current employer for approval
+• They must present the certificate of completion to a future or current employer for approval

 • The General Site Worker must also receive at least three days of actual field experience under a supervisor.
 This is the responsibility of the student’s employer or potential employer.

-This course satisfies all of the requirements mandated through the Occupational Safety Health Administration, and provides the written documentation needed to provide to an employer.
+This course satisfies all of the training standards identified by the Occupational Safety Health Administration (OSHA), and provides the written documentation needed to provide to an employer.

 The 24-hour course is specifically meant for workers who are unlikely to be exposed over the Permissible Exposure Limits (PEL).
 These workers are typically drivers, surveyors, and managers.

-It 40-hour certification is valid for 1-year.
-At this time, it is required you renew by taking the 8-hour HAZWOPER refresher training.
+The 40-hour certification is valid for 1 year.
+After that, renew by taking the 8-hour HAZWOPER refresher training.

 For more information, contact your local or Regional OSHA office (listed in the telephone directory under United States Government – Department of Labor – Occupational Safety and Health Administration).